Needle in a Stack of Needles

 Reid: Exactly.
 We're looking for a particular needle in a pile of needles.

-In CSI: Crime Scene Investigation there was an episode where a murder victim was put inside a body-farm: a place where bodies are put in a number of different positions/environments so people can learn how they decay.
+- In CSI there was an episode where a murder victim was put inside a body-farm: a place where bodies are put in a number of different positions/environments so people can learn how they decay.
 It's also subverted as they immediately notice that it's out of place and not on record.

 Prado: "Stroke of genius, man... hiding a dead body in a cemetery"